 George H. W. Bush is the personification of second service.
 In all the capacities he served, he always served America and its people.
-It is in that same spirit of second service that the American Freedom Fund awards the recipients of the George H. W. Bush Internship to its program.
+It is in that same spirit of second service that the American Freedom Fund awards the recipients of the George H. W. Bush Congressional Fellowship to its program.

 This program is designed to provide valuable mentorship opportunities, unique networking events, and access to a myriad of successful political and business leaders who live on and around Capitol Hill.
 George H. W. Bush Interns for Defense Policy are given the opportunity to attend distinguished speaker presentations, hosted dinners and receptions, and even significant theatre and sports events.
 They often participate in and receive recognition at the annual Manhattans, Martinis & Mistletoe gala, a black tie event typically attended by Members of Congress, military leaders, entertainment celebrities, and other notables at the historic National Museum of Women in the Arts.

 This year, George H. W. Bush Fellows will receive a cash stipend, which may be used to assist with transportation and living expenses during the internship.

 WHO IS ELIGIBLE?

 The program is open to all students who are U.S. residents, enrolled and in good standing at a state or private college or university, currently using their GI Educational Benefits, who will be a rising junior or senior at the time of the internship.

 The program is also open to any veteran looking to make the transition to Washington DC and has graduated within the past 12 months.